-In high school, she joined her high school yearbook staff and fell in love with journalism and spent her junior and senior years as an editor, photographer and writer.
+In high school, she joined her high school yearbook staff and fell in love with journalism, and she spent her junior and senior years as an editor, photographer, and writer.
 Terra joined the San Marcos Corridor News staff in March 2016 as the copy editor.

 With her knowledge of HTML and CSS coding, she helped the publication publish its new website.

 She graduated from Texas State University in May 2016 with a BS in journalism.
 In July 2016, she accepted the position of managing editor for the San Marcos Corridor News.
 She loves the area and the community in the Hays County area.

 Melissa Jewett, Publisher/Founder

 Melissa started her media career with NBC Television over 25 years ago and is known for holding ethically high business standards and her daily life, no matter the cost.